ST1 Clinical Radiology - interview & application advice 2017 / 2018

 - Recruitment and selection into ST1 Clinical Radiology in England, Scotland and Wales is nationally coordinated using an online recruitment system called ORIEL.
 Essentially this means there is just one 'national' application rather than having to submit multiple applications to each area of the country.

 - Applicants then receive an email asking them to book into a test venue for the Specialty Recruitment Assessment (SRA).
-The SRA takes place between 7th and 14th of January 2017 and applicants are given a choice of times and venues.
+The SRA takes place early/mid January 2018 over a one week period and applicants are given a choice of times and venues.
 Options tend to fill up quickly so we advise you book ASAP to get a time and venue convenient for you.
-Full details of the test and the available test venues in the UK and overseas will be posted on the ORIEL recruitment system in early November 2016.
+Full details of the test and the available test venues in the UK and overseas will be posted on the ORIEL recruitment system in early November 2017.

 - A few weeks after the SRA each applicant receives their score and if it reaches the a threshold they are then invited for interview.
 The SRA will be used to shortlist-out only the lowest scoring applicants.